Non-Starch Polysaccharides

 and some other carbohydrates with β-glycosidic linkages.

 Some sources also include certain oligosaccharides as 'types of non-starch polysaccharides'.
-That is understandable because oligosaccharides consist of molecules whose structure is more than two monosaccharide molecules joined together.
+That is not unreasonable because oligosaccharides consist of molecules whose structure is more than two monosaccharide molecules joined together.
 However, oligosaccharides are increasingly classified separately from polysaccharides so their inclusion in lists of 'examples of NSPs' might cause confusion.

 See also dietary fibre, carbohydrates, fatty acids, fats, proteins and water in the diet.